SASCHA RILEY'S UNVERIFIED ALLEGATIONS: Lisa Voldeng's Cringeworthy & Irresponsible Interview of a Sexual Abuse Victim

 Danger of Causing Serious Harm to Sexual Abuse Victims

-When an unlicensed or untrained individual attempts to interview a victim of sexual abuse, they risk causing profound harm that can span legal, psychological, and social dimensions.
+When an unlicensed or untrained individual interviews a victim of sexual abuse, they risk causing profound harm that can span legal, psychological, and social dimensions.

-Unlike a licensed professional (such as a forensic interviewer, specialized detective, or trauma therapist), an unlicensed person often lacks the training to navigate the "neurobiology of trauma," which dictates how victims remember and process their experiences.
+An unlicensed person often lacks the training to navigate the neurobiology of trauma, which dictates how victims remember and process their experiences.

 Throughout Voldeng’s interview of Riley, she engages in highly unethical and unprofessional discussions with Riley.
-Voldeng uses leading questions to suggest what happened to Riley.
-Voldeng also fails to dispose of her political biases and uses highly charged language to describe and characterize her obvious political adversaries.
+Voldeng used leading questions to suggest what happened to Riley.
+She also fails to dispose of her political biases.
+She used charged language to describe her personal disdain for Trump.

 Danger of Contaminating Evidence

-Voldgeng’s suggestive questioning throughout the interview contaminates the evidence and could severely undermine Riley’s future testimony in legal proceedings.
+Voldgeng’s suggestive questioning throughout the interview contaminates the evidence and could severely undermine Riley’s testimony in a legal proceeding.

-Moreover, leading questions are used in legal proceedings while cross-examination an adversary.
-There is no justification for Voldeng to cross-examine Riley while recording the exercise.
-The recordings place Voldeng in very risk position.
+Moreover, leading questions are used in legal proceedings while cross-examining an adversary.
+There is no justification for Voldeng to essentially depose Riley, record it, and release it to the public.
+This places Riley in a risky position.
 No longer can he control the narrative.

-The recordings also expose Riley to the risk of being sued by many people for defamation per se, i.e. when you accuse someone of a serious crime.
-While “the truth” is obviously a defense to defamation per se, it may be very difficult for Riley to prove his allegations given that the abuse occurred nearly 4.5 decades ago.
+While “the truth” is obviously a defense to defamation, it may be very difficult for Riley to prove his allegations are in fact true given that the alleged abuse occurred nearly four and a half decades ago.

-When an individual files a police report or raises the allegations in a civil lawsuit, the the statements are typically privileged, meaning the accuser cannot be sued for defamation.
-But once the accuser publishes the allegations to third persons (outside the context of litigation), they risk being sued.
+When an individual files a police report or raises the allegations in a civil lawsuit, the the statements are typically exempt from defamation claims.2 But once the accuser publishes the allegations to third persons (outside the context of litigation), they risk being sued.

-That’s why it is very important to have highly experience therapists, physicians, and legal counsel in these situations.
-In these situations, we do not want the abuser to control the narrative and file a defamation lawsuit.
-It muddies the waters and gives the abuser significant control and power.
+That’s why if you are a victim, it is very important to have highly experienced therapists, physicians, and legal counsel in these situations.
+In these situations, we do not want the abuser to control the narrative, file a defamation lawsuit, or resort to other tactics that muddy the waters—tactics that give the abuser significant control and power.

 Secondary Victimization